LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 Slack has a vast API for doing all kinds of fancy cool stuff.
 We're going to use one particular feature, their <a>Incoming Web Hooks</a>, which simply allows external programs to post messages to a channel.
 For example, you might

 Go take a look at the <a>#GraffitiWall</a> channel, which we have set up specifically for the assignment.
-The idea is that this channel is just a big shared "graffiti wall" on which hundreds of CS50xers can come together and share pearls of wisdom such as:
+The idea is that this channel is just a big shared "graffiti wall" on which hundreds of CS50xers will come together and share pearls of wisdom such as:

 * "Testing 123..."
 * "asdf"